 Cindy Kang and Monica Shah have no conflicts of interest to disclose.
 Charles Lynde has acted as a principal investigator, speaker and/or consultant and/or advisory board member for AbbVie, Amgen, AnaptysBio, Arcutis, Avillon, Bristol-Myers Squibb, Celgene, Cipher, Eli Lilly, Galderma, Genentech, GlenMark, Incyte, Janssen, Kyowa, Leo Pharma, L’Oréal, Merck, Novartis, Pfizer, Sanofi and Valeant.
 Patrick Fleming has received honorarium and/or consulting and/or advisory boards and/or speaking fees for AbbVie, Altius, Amgen, Aralez, Bausch Health, Cipher, Eli Lilly, Galderma, Janssen, Leo Pharma, L’Oréal, Novartis, Pfizer, Sanofi-Genzyme and UCB.

 Hair removal practices have evolved from adhering to social, cultural, and religious traditions to meeting aesthetic standards.
 Hair removal methods can be divided into two categories: 1) depilation, which involves removing the hair shaft and includes shaving and chemical depilatories, and 2) epilation, which involves removing the hair shaft, follicle, and bulb, and includes plucking, threading, waxing, sugaring, lasers, intense pulsed light system, electrolysis, and photodynamic therapy.
 Furthermore, an eflornithine hydrochloride 13.9% cream (Vaniqa®, neither an epilatory or depilatory technique), has been US FDA- and Health Canada-approved to slow the rate of facial hair growth and to be used in combination with other hair removal methods.
-All methods are temporary except for electrolysis, and each technique has advantages and disadvantages in terms of efficacy and adverse events.
+Most methods are temporary except for electrolysis and laser therapy for some individuals, and each technique has advantages and disadvantages in terms of efficacy and adverse events.
 Importantly, most studies examining the efficacy of hair removal techniques are limited to darker hair and fairer skin, and further research is required especially for those with light-colored hair.

 chemical depilatories, depilation, electrolysis, epilation, hair removal, laser hair removal, photodynamic therapy, plucking, shaving, sugaring, threading, Vaniqa, waxing